-No applications are necessary for the free meals.
-However, SNS is urging all parents to fill out a meal application and turn it in as Guilford County and the State uses information on the applications for other functions within the County such as for Summer Debit Cards and scholarships.
+This year all students are eligible to receive free meals.
+No applications are necessary to receive free meals.
+However, School Nutrition Services is urging all parents to fill out a meal application and turn it in.
+Guilford County and the State uses information from the application to support other functions such as Summer Debit Cards and scholarships.

-There will be no ala carte sales this year.
-All money that is on balance in our K12Payment Center will be carried over until the following school year.
-Refunds for Seniors can be requested to Debbie Wrenn, School Nutrition Finance Coordinator.
+Al la carte sales will resume this year.
+All balances in our K12Payment Center will be carried over until the following year.
+Refunds for students can be requested to Betty Ann Champion, School Nutrition Eligibility Coordinator.